LIBR 101 (Library Research Strategies) Syllabus

 - There are no prerequisites for this class; COMP 220 and 228 are recommended

 This course is a basic introduction to the process of doing research: finding information, interpreting it, and putting it to use.
-Students are introduced to a variety of information sources available, including books, periodicals, databases, and websites.
+Students are introduced to a variety of information sources available, including books, eBooks, periodicals, databases, and websites.
 They will also learn how to cite these resources in correct MLA style.
 The assignments are designed to be relevant to other courses students may be taking.

 Contact Your Instructor, Milena Seyed

 Student Learning Objectives

 By the end of the course, a successful student should be able to:

 - Recognize when information is necessary: students identify the topics and subject headings related to the research projects and classes they are taking or their personal interests and goals

 - Access technology appropriate to their information needs: students learn to use academic databases; eBooks; online research tutorials; COS Library website; COS Library online catalog, Canvas, printed books, reference books and periodicals.

 - Develop effective research strategies: solve research problems utilizing major reference sources, both general and specialized; develop topics and link them to LCSH (Library of Congress Subject Headings); search COS Library online catalog; define keywords; create search queries; learn about Boolean operators, nesting, and truncation; use database limiters, etc.

 - Locate, retrieve and use information in a variety of formats: students learn about the purpose of the college library, the kinds of materials it includes, and their arrangement and organization; compare and contrast classification systems as an aid in the use of libraries; learn to use books, reference books (print and online), eBooks, periodicals, academic databases, and websites.